xdlrt/xdlrt/README.md

 🌱 mostly using Typescript and React.

-🔭 interested in open source, investment, Web3, etc.
+🔭 interested in open source, investment, Web3.

 you can find me in [twitter](https://twitter.com/yeshu_in_future), [blog](https://yeshu.cloud).